- PLAN YOUR VISIT

-Red kangaroos may be seen in the mixed species Australian WalkAbout exhibit.
+Red kangaroos reside in the mixed species Australian WalkAbout.

 Red kangaroos are the largest living marsupials, with males weighing up to 180 pounds and standing up to five feet tall, while females are much smaller, weighing up to 65 pounds.
 Male red kangaroos have pale red or brick red back fur, females have a blue-grey fur, and both have white-furred bellies.
 The coloring closely resembles the red soil of the Australian desert outback, giving them natural camouflage.